BZoennchen/supercollider-book/chapters/preamble/medium-and-form.md

 ## Artistic Coding

-In the realm of artistic or creative coding, the perception of programming as a rigorous and precise activity dissolves.
+In the realm of artistic or creative coding, the perception of programming as a rigorous and precise activity completely dissolves.
 Here, artists use code akin to a musical instrument.
-For instance, when utilizing creative coding libraries such as [p5.js](https://p5js.org/) or [nannou](https://nannou.cc/) for visual projects, the process is rarely about transcribing a preconceived idea directly.
+For instance, when utilizing creative coding libraries such as [p5.js](https://p5js.org/), [Processing](https://processing.org/) or [nannou](https://nannou.cc/) for visual projects, the process is rarely about transcribing a preconceived idea directly.
 Instead, it begins with something simple: a circle, a line, a loop, or a combination of these elements.

 The approach involves tinkering and experimenting, repeatedly running the program to observe how changes affect the visuals.